drwwoob/McDoner/docs/updates.md

 - adding up demo version on how the game would be exported
 - adding texture for imgui window's buttons
 - 优化，我需要更多优化，更多！！！
-- better data loading logic
 - better logic for undo

 ## upcoming version 0.0.4

-- able to edit home page and setting page
+- able to edit home page and setting page (technically you always can)
-- adding button
+- adding button (without edition and function)
-- formatted pages
+- adding formatted pages
+- better data loading logic

 ## 0.0.3